danielholmes/coc-base-analyser/README.md

 ## TH9 Rules
  - EQ cant connect >2 GB/DGB positions + AQ
  - Jump doesnt connect too many AQ, GB
+ - queen needs to be protected from “suicide dragons” Specifically, an air sweeper pointed to protect the queen, or (more commonly) a black mine between the queen and the likely dragon entry point
  - black bombs within range of queen or air def - to get hounds or suicide drags. red bombs out of range of air defs
+ - The defenses around your DGB should be more than 4 tiles from an exterior wall Ensures the defenses aren’t eliminated using a queen walk
+ - Your queen should be in the center of a 9×9 compartment (11×11 if you count walls).
+ - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

 ## TH10 Rules